 You can make use of plugins like TablePress or the Thrive Content Builder to create this type of product comparison posts.
 Make sure you also include a call to action button below each of the product column in the table.
 This increases the conversion rate in your blog post.

-In the case of product comparison of three or more products, the blog post will be lengthier.
+In case of product comparison of three or more products, the blog post will be lengthier.
 So, readers would not bother to read your blog post fully.
-In these scenarios, presenting a comparison table make your readers to comfortably make a buying decision and likely convert.
+In these scenarios, presenting a comparison table makes your readers comfortably make a buying decision and likely conversions increase.